bencevans/brunel-wifi-on-pi/README.md

    $ sudo systemctl stop networking.service wpa_supplicant.service dhcpcd.service
    ```

-3. Setup the econnection profile by adding the following to wpa_supplicant.conf and change 'cs00abc' to your network username and 'networkpassword' to your network password.
+3. Setup the connection profile by adding the following to wpa_supplicant.conf and change 'cs00abc' to your network username and 'networkpassword' to your network password.

    ```
    $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf